EdmanJohan/katacoda-scenarios/containers-with-microcontrollers/step2.md

 ### 5. Add binary for executable container code

+The application "helloworld_bin" must still be created.
+We will later find it as a constant byte array in the following header.
-This step might be a bit confusing at this moment.
+This step might be confusing now, but we'll come back to this later to clear it up.

 ```c
 #include "blob/container/helloworld/helloworld.bin.h"